(1) DIABETES FOOT CARE FACTS

 • The inability to feel damage or trauma to the foot is a major risk2.
 Vascular Disease: causes up to 29% of foot ulcers

-• If you cannot feel a wound or callus – you do not know if it is there – therefore you do not get it treated
+• Often, if you cannot feel a wound or callus (you do not know it is there), you may not get it treated

 • Vascular disease leads to the inability to heal even minor traumas3.
 Foot Wound or Trauma